Xinglab/TEQUILA-seq/README.md

 ## Overview

 The scripts contained in this repository include those for processing TEQUILA-seq data as well as those for data visualization and analysis.
+The main files for processing TEQUILA-seq data are in [scripts/](scripts/).
+[ESPRESSO_alpha1.2.2/](ESPRESSO_alpha1.2.2) and the snakemake code are from a developement version of https://github.com/Xinglab/espresso

 <img src="./files/TEQUILA-seq_Analysis_Workflow.png" width="800"/>